ckhilpisch/Portfolio/README.md

-# BC_Homework2
-## Portfolio Page
+# Portfolio Page
 # Requirements:
-For this assignment I was tasked with making a mobile responsive portfolio for myself utilizing both CSS and Bootstrap.
+ Tasked with making a mobile responsive portfolio for myself utilizing both CSS and Bootstrap.
 # Technologies Used:
 ### CSS
 ### Bootstrap